 This child is receiving a vaccine.

-Soon after the original study was published, other scientists tried to replicate the research.
+Soon after the original study was published, other researchers tried to replicate the research.
 However, it could not be replicated.
 No other studies could find a link between the vaccine and autism.
 As a result, scientists became convinced that the original results were incorrect.
 Eventually, investigators determined that the original study was a fraud.
 They learned that its author had received a large amount of money to find evidence that the vaccine causes autism, so he faked his research results.
 If other scientists had not tried to replicate the research, the truth might never have come out.
 You can read more about this case at the URL below.